-While testing the Town's liability for compensated absences, we noted that it has been the Town's practice to pay employees unused personal time upon termination of employment.
-However, this is not explicitly noted in the Town's personnel policy.
-We recommend that the Town include the benefit in its policy to ensure consistent application to all eligible employees.
+While testing the Town's liability for its compensated absences, we noted that it has been the Town's practice to pay employees unused personal time upon termination of employment from the Town.
+However, this is not explicitly noted as a Town policy in its personnel policy.
+We recommend the Town include the benefit in its policy to ensure consistent application to all eligible employees.